dustingriffie/chat-demo/README.md

 node .\pages\api\chat-socket.js
 ```

-Personally, I setup a customer command in `package.json` that runs both using Concurrently.
+Personally, I setup a custom script in `package.json` that runs both using Concurrently.
 To do this:

 First, install Cocurrently:
 ```